 The key to data analysis is cross-referencing one set of data with another.

-• Internet connection type may indicate a type of a place a visitor is at: a WiFi connection usually means that a visitor is at home, while carrier connection may be a sign of being on the move.
-Cross-reference it with a device-type data (desktop or mobile) and then think about your offer: is it a serious one that is usually purchased at home (for example, home alarms) or rather something that is usually bought on impulse (for example, clothes or gadgets).
+- The type of internet connection may indicate where a visitor is: a WiFi connection usually means they are at home, while a cellular connection may indicate they are on the move.
+Cross-reference it with device type (desktop or mobile), and then think about your offer: is it a serious purchase made at home (for example, home alarms), or rather something bought on impulse (for example, clothes or gadgets)?

 Data hides all kinds of patterns.
 Even the ones you would never think of.